xrgranados/xrgranados/README.md

 # Hi, I'm Rafael :guatemala:

-<p>Web Developer with several years of experience building web applications using the latest backend and front-end technologies.</p><br />
+<p> I'm a web developer with several years of experience building web applications using the latest backend and frontend technologies.</p><br />

-<p>Experienced in developing the infrastructure behind web applications, REST APIs and hybrid mobile applications using cutting edge technologies between ReactJS, Angular, Ionic, Laravel, Codeigniter, Nodejs among others.</p>
+<p>I have experience developing the infrastructure behind web applications, REST APIs and hybrid mobile applications using cutting edge technologies such as ReactJS, Ionic, Laravel, Codeigniter, Nodejs among others.</p>
 <br>
 <br>